What is Lean project management?

 Instead, you need to take a systemic approach to reevaluating and reconfiguring your inventory management.

 If you’re renting a large storage facility and you start keeping less inventory, your storage facility should be made to reflect this change.
 After all, keeping storage space is expensive in and of itself.

 Alternatively, if you’re making cars and you’ve discovered the production line moves the chassis around too much, you can’t just stop moving the chassis — this would bring production to a complete halt.

 Instead, you need to create a new production line that will maximize the value flow without unnecessary movement.

-The fourth principle of Lean instructs us to establish a pull system.
+The 4th principle of Lean instructs us to establish a pull system.

 Just in case you’re unfamiliar with the terminology of pull and push systems, here’s a brief explanation:

 - In pull systems, production is initiated in response to customer demand.